learningequality/kolibri-docs/docs/manage/command_line.rst

 .. _command_line:

-Working with Kolibri from the Command Line
+Working with Kolibri from the command line
 ##########################################

 * In Windows you need to open the command prompt, for example by using the :guilabel:`WIN` + :guilabel:`R` shortcut, and then typing ``cmd``.